 The most exquisite vetiver in the world is grown on the island of Haiti, a challenging environment where Givaudan works to safeguard supply of the ingredient and to support the island’s producer communities by ‘thinking and acting local’.

-Sometimes the most astonishing natural ingredients are to be found in the more fragile places of the world.
-Vetiver – a scented, golden oil with an elegant personality and smoky aroma – is no exception.
-It is highly prized in the fragrance industry for its intensity and natural synergy with other raw materials.
+Vetiver,a scented, golden oil with an elegant and smoky aroma, is highly prized in the fragrance industry for its intensity and natural synergy with other raw materials.

-Since 2012, therefore, Givaudan has been collaborating with a local supplier to support a cooperative of vetiver root producers from three villages.
-Today, with more than 260 members, the cooperative benefits from a premium on the price of its vetiver roots, and this premium feeds a development fund that is used to support community projects and the local supply chain.
+Moreover, the cooperative benefits from a premium on the price of its vetiver roots which feeds a development fund that is used to support community projects and the local supply chain.

-“Members of the cooperative also receive advice on good agricultural practices, particularly on how to limit soil erosion and improve the quality of the roots.” says Wilson, Local Manager of the Coopérative des Planteurs de Vétiver de Massey, Faucault, Bazelais.
+“Members of the cooperative also receive training on good agricultural practices, particularly on how to limit soil erosion and improve the quality of the roots, as well as health and safety measures to consider in the field,” says Wilson, Local Manager of the Massey, Faucault, Bazelais Vetiver cooperative.